May 8, 2018

 - Avoid outdoor physical exertion if you have breathing problems.

-- A paper, gauze surgical, or non-toxic dust mask may be helpful.
+- Don't count on a dust mask.
+A paper, gauze surgical, or non-toxic dust mask will not filter out the dangerous smaller particles and masks may not fit well.
 NOTE: If you find it more difficult to breathe with the mask on, don't use it.
 A mask is the least important of these suggestions.

-- While these suggestions are intended primarily for persons having chronic lung diseases (asthma, bronchitis, emphysema), they are also useful for normally healthy persons during volcanic haze episodes.
+While these suggestions are focused on people who have chronic lung diseases (such as asthma and COPD, which includes chronic bronchitis and emphysema), they are also useful for normally healthy persons during volcanic haze episodes.

 For more information email [email protected]